brnhensley/portfolio2/README.md

 ## Description

-_This is a webpage portfolio of Brian Hensley's work and information about him.
+_This is a webpage portfolio of Brian Hensley's work and information about me.
 It was created as a week end project for my first week in Epicodus bootcamp_

 ## Setup/Installation Requirements